rafkac/chess-engine/README.md

 - tapered evaluation distinguishes between middle and end-game

 #### Search algorithm
-- order moves to explore most promising lines first
+- order moves to explore the most promising lines first
     - pawn promotions and captures come first with `MVV - LVA` (Most Valuable Victim - Least Valuable Aggressor) formula
 - it speeds up `minimax` algorithm with `alpha-beta pruning`
-- upon reaching depth limit, it runs `quiescence` search to avoid the horizon effect
+- upon reaching the depth limit, it runs `quiescence` search to avoid the horizon effect

 ---
 ### How to run